The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/workflow_class.md

 The regex patterns for each of the 3 folders is passed on separately when instantiating the release class.

 ### Bucket names
-There are 2 storage buckets used to store the data processed with the telescope, a download bucket and a transform bucket.
+There are 2 storage buckets used to store the data processed with the workflow, a download bucket and a transform bucket.
 The bucket names are retrieved from Airflow Variables and there are 2 corresponding properties in the release class, `download_bucket` and `transform_bucket`.